Easter in Greece: Celebration, Symbolism and Tradition

 • One by one, add your eggs and beat well.

-• In a large bowl, sift flour and add baking powder, salt, and cinnamon.
-Mix with a wooden spoon.
+• In a large bowl, sift flour and add baking powder, vanilla sugar, salt, and cinnamon (this can be mixed with a wooden spoon).

 • Take some of the flour and slowly add to the butter mixture.
 Once you have added around half the flour, remove it from the mixer and add all flour to the bowl.
 Knead until a smooth, dough forms- make sure not to overwork it.